 Application must be made annually for the job creation grant and in the year following completion of any capital improvements.

-Here is what you need to know: The deadline is April 1, 2022.
+Here is what you need to know: The deadline is April 1, 2023.
+To be eligible for a 2022 Real Property Investment Grant, you must have received your final inspection documents and/or CO no later than December 31, 2022.
 Remember, your application needs to be physically signed by the Waynesboro Zone Administrator, contact here.
 Zone name: Waynesboro; Zone number: 14; Zone Designation Date: 01/01/2008; Zone Administrator: Greg Hitchin.
 The Property Identification Number is your tax map ID, which is located on your property tax bill or can be found via the GIS mapping system here.
 Instructions and how to manuals are here.

 Currently, the city has three Enterprise Zones.